AhnafNabil/Kubernetes-and-Docker-The-Container-Masterclass/Chapter 9/9. Demo Working with Namespaces/README.md

 kubectl get pods
 ```

-This will display the Pods created in previous demos.
+This will display the Pods created in default namespace.
 To see Pods across all Namespaces, use:

 ```sh
 kubectl get pods --all-namespaces